GAIR-NLP/PC-Agent-E/README.md

 Reference scripts for model deployment can be found in `scripts/server.sh`.

+## Acknowledgments

+We would like to express our sincere gratitude to Shijie Xia for his meticulous review and constructive suggestions, which significantly improved the quality of this paper.
+This project is supported by SJTU SEIEE - ByteDance Large Language Model Joint Laboratory, SII.

 ## Citation

 If you find this work helpful, please consider citing: